 However, with proper maintenance, you should only have to have one breast lift procedure in your life.
 A breast lift essentially resets the clock on your body, and the results can last for a very long time.

 Factors that can impact the length of your results include:

 - Pregnancy and breastfeeding following your breast lift

 - Weight gain and loss, prior to and after your breast lift

 - Size of breast implants (if augmentation was performed along with the lift)

-Leading a healthy lifestyle, which includes not following fad diets, exercising, and not smoking, plays a large role in keeping your breasts perky.
-Fad diets can cause extreme weight fluctuations which impact the shape and size of your breasts, and smoking is not only detrimental to overall health but also speeds up the breakdown of elastin in the skin, which leads to sagging.
+Leading a healthy lifestyle, which includes avoiding fad diets, exercising, and not smoking, plays a large role in keeping your breasts perky.
+Fad diets can cause extreme weight fluctuations which impact the shape and size of your breasts, and smoking is not only detrimental to overall health but also speeds up the breakdown of elastin in the skin, which also leads to sagging.

 Breast Lift Scars